 There is a natural tendency to want to move up to bigger and fasters airplanes.
 However, many people have forced themselves out of flying by investing in more airplane than they were ready for, financially or otherwise.

 Inexpensive flying is still flying.
 If you think you have to have access to the latest $750,000 airplane, you will price yourself out of the air, and go through the rest of your life always talking about how expensive it was.
-Flying a $15,000 airplane is a lot more enjoyable, and valuable, than NOT flying a more expensive one.
+Flying a $15,000 airplane may be a lot more enjoyable, and valuable, than NOT flying a more expensive one.

 I was a Private Pilot for six years before becoming a flight instructor, and I became living proof that you don’t have to be very “well off” to fly at least frequently.
 I was able to rent an airplane and take my family on multiple family trips – each trip about the price most people were paying for one car payment.
 Over a period of time, most people spend quite a bit of money on motor vehicles, pleasure, entertainment, vacations, etc. A portion taken from each of these budgets can help you afford to fly on a regular basis.